wassimk/talks/railsbridge/installfest-windows.md

 ### Issues

-Whenever you run `bundle install` today or during the WOrkshop tomorrow.
+Whenever you run `bundle install` today or during the Workshop tomorrow.
 If you get an error related to 'sqlite' then you need to update the `Gemfile` and change the `sqlite` entry to the following:

 ``` ruby
   gem 'sqlite3', git: "https://github.com/larskanis/sqlite3-ruby", branch: "add-gemspec"